IgrecL/japanese/Ranking.md

 # Ranking of works

 List of works I read/watched, organized by categories and ranked from easiest to hardest.<br>
-Last column indicates if I finished it or not (some of them ar very long)
+Last column indicates if I finished it or not (some of them are very long)

 ### Manga